 How do you take part?

-By using the form you can submit your question/comment ahead of the forum and we will answer it on the day.
+When you book your ticket, you will be able to ask a question ahead of the forum and we will answer it on the day.
 We may provide one answer to many questions that have the same theme.

 During the forum we devote time to an open question and answer session as well as dedicated time to address any questions submitted beforehand.